-All Grand Central HST sets are painted in the black and orange livery created by the company however the early variant featured less orange.
+All Grand Central HST sets were painted in the black and orange livery created by the company however the early variant featured less orange.

-Grand Central also operate services from Kings Cross to Bradford Interchange, however these are booked exclusively to be worked by Class 180 DMUs.
+Grand Central also operate services from Kings Cross to Bradford Interchange, however these have always been booked exclusively to be worked by Class 180 DMUs.
 Only on very rare occasions during planned engineering works an HST has worked a Bradford diagram.